mrlesmithjr/ansible-phpipam/README.md

 phpipam_download: http://sourceforge.net/projects/phpipam/files/latest/download
 phpipam_patch_discovery: false  #defines if current discovery functionality should be patched
 phpipam_patch_email: false  #defines if current email test functionality should be patched
+phpipam_prettify_links: true  #defines if Apache2 should be configured in order to enable prettify links
 phpipam_primary: false  #define if using a clustered mariadb mysql and define a single node as primary in host_vars/host
 phpipam_root: '{{ web_root }}/phpipam'  #defines the root folder of where phpipam is to be installed
-phpipam_url_rewrite: false  #defines if apache2 should be configured for host headers for phpipam...will be configured as phpipam_url
 phpipam_url: 'ipam.{{ pri_domain_name }}'  #defines the phpipam url to configure apache2 for if configured for url rewrite
 pri_domain_name: example.org  #defines the primary domain name...define here or globally in group_vars/all
 web_root: /var/www/html